chemarinconez/100DaysOfJavaScript/README.md

 I use this course as reference: https://www.udemy.com/course/the-complete-javascript-course/

+### Day 7

+Learning more concepts about Execution Context and the Call Stack to understand better how JS works.
+I HAVE TO COME BACK HERE IN A FUTURE SEVERAL TIMES UNTILL FULLY UNDERSTAND THIS CONCEPTS.

 ### Day 6

 Learning concepts such as JavaScript Engine and Runtime to understand how this high level programming language works behind the scenes.